krdprog/hfr-sinatra/README.md

-# Sitnatra application from Head Firs Ruby book
+# Sitnatra application from Head First Ruby book

 This Sitnatra application work with YAML::Store for save and read data.